Chakib Benmoussa

 Chakib Benmoussa (شكيب بن موسى) (born 1958, Fes) is a Moroccan diplomat and politician.
 He previously served as the interior minister of Morocco and has been the lead negotiator for the Moroccan side in the Western Sahara conflict.
 Since December 2012, he is serving as the Moroccan ambassador to France.
-On October 7,2021 he was appointed as the education and sports minister.
+Between October 7, 2021 and November 12, 2024, he had served as the education and sports minister.

 Education

 Benmoussa was born in Fes.
 He graduated from École Polytechnique of Paris, one of the most selective engineering schools in France, in 1979 and from École Nationale des Ponts et Chaussées in Paris in 1981 and a holder of Master of Science from Massachusetts Institute of Technology (MIT).

 Career

 Between 1989 and 1995 he worked as an executive at the Ministry of Equipment and Transportation, then as the secretary general of the prime minister (1995–98) and president of SONASID (1998-2000), a state-owned steel company based in Nador.
 In 2000, he became a member of the executive board of ONA Group, where Morocco's royal family is one of the main shareholders, and CEO of Brasseries du Maroc.
 He joined the Ministry of the Interior in 2002.